We Buy Fire Damage Houses Logo

 How a House Fire Impacts Insurance Rate

-One of the biggest concerns of those who have suffered a house fire or are worried about suffering one is how the fire will impact their insurance rate.
+One of the biggest concerns of those who have suffered fire damaged property are worried about house fire impacts insurance rate.

-The bottom line is that in every state fire damage increases the cost of homeowner’s insurance, with average increases of 40% or more in 4 states.
+The bottom line is that fire damage raises homeowner’s insurance costs in every state, with four states seeing average increases of 40% or more.

 Does getting supplementary insurance help?